-- 9.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences - Issuing Provisional Statements where premises are intended to provide gambling activities - Regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - Issuing Club Machine Permits to Commercial Clubs - Granting permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - Receiving notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines - Issuing Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Registering small society lotteries below prescribed thresholds - Issuing Prize Gaming Permits - Receiving and Endorse Temporary Use Notices - Receiving Occasional Use Notices - Providing information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange') - Maintaining registers of the permits and licences that are issued under these functions - 9.2 It should be noted that local Licensing Authorities will not be involved in licensing remote gambling at all.
-This will fall to the Gambling Commission via operating licences.
-The Financial Services Authority regulates spread betting and the National Lottery Commission regulates The National Lottery.
+- 9.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences. - Issuing Provisional Statements where premises are intended to provide gambling activities. - Regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits. - Issuing Club Machine Permits to Commercial Clubs. - Granting permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres. - Receiving notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines. - Issuing Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Registering small society lotteries below prescribed thresholds. - Issuing Prize Gaming Permits.

+- Receiving and Endorse Temporary Use Notices. - Receiving Occasional Use Notices. - Providing information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange'). - Maintaining registers of the permits and licences that are issued under these functions. - 9.2 It should be noted that local Licensing Authorities are not involved in licensing remote gambling at all.
+This falls to the Gambling Commission via operating licences and, having merged with the National Lottery Commission on 1 October 2013, the Gambling Commission also regulates the National Lottery.
+The Financial Services Authority regulates spread betting.